-- 1. Minimum space requirements will not apply to cats in transport within the borders of the state provided that the cat can stand up, sit down, lie down, and make natural postural adjustments within the confines of the enclosure being used for transport.
-Duration of transport not to exceed 3 consecutive hours. - 2.
-Exemptions from the minimum requirements may be granted for the temporary emergency housing of cats as authorized by the state veterinarian. - 3.
+- 1. Exemptions from the minimum requirements may be granted for the temporary emergency housing of cats as authorized by the state veterinarian. - 2.
 Exemptions from the minimum space and exercise requirements may be granted on a case-by-case basis for veterinary medical treatment or as is authorized in writing by a veterinarian licensed to practice within the state of Rhode Island.